harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/gcp/gcp-vm-service-kill.md

 id: gcp-vm-service-kill
 title: GCP VM service kill
 ---
-GCP VM service kill fault can stop a given service for specified duration that can cause the node turning unschedulable (in **NotReady** status).
+GCP VM service kill fault stops a given service for specified duration.
+As a consequence, the node becomes unschedulable and it transitions to **NotReady** state.
 - GCP VM service kill stops a target service on a node to make it unschedulable for a specific duration.
-- The node reverts to its normal state and services resume after a set period, or occasionally, a new node replica may substitute the existing one.
+- The node reverts to its original state and services resume after a specific duration.
+Sometimes, a new node replica may substitute the existing one.

 ![GCP VM service service Kill](./static/images/gcp-vm-service-kill.png)